laforge49/JActor2/README.md

     }
 ```

-1. Blade B is created in the constructor of the Start request, along with startResponse.
+1. Blade B is created in the constructor of the Start request.
+2. The startResponse is created.
-2. The Start request is added to the inbox of blade A's reactor.
+2. The startResponse is assigned to the Start request and the Start request is added to the inbox of blade A's reactor.
 3. Blade A's reactor evaluates the Start request.
-The Start request creates the Add1 request and adds it
+The Start request creates the Add1 request.
-to the inbox of Blade B's reactor.
+4. The  Start request is added to the inbox of Blade B's reactor.
-4. Blade B's reactor evaluates the Add1 request.
+5. Blade B's reactor evaluates the Add1 request.
 The Add1 request adds 1 to blade B's count.
-5. The Add1 request is assigned a result value of null and is passed back to blade A's reactor.
+6. The Add1 request is assigned a result value of null and is passed back to blade A's reactor.
-6. The startResponse callback is evaluated by blade A's reactor.
+7. The startResponse callback is evaluated by blade A's reactor.
 The callback prints "added 1".
-7. The Start request is assigned a result value of null and is passed back to the reactor which originated the
+8. The Start request is assigned a result value of null and is passed back to the reactor which originated the
 Start request.

 ![Image](pic1.jpg)